-Vitamin K2: What is it and what are its benefits?
+Vitamin K2: what is it and what is it good for?

-Vitamin K can be divided into K1 (such as phylloquinone) and K2 (menaquinone).
-Vitamin K1 is difficult for our bodies to absorb compared to vitamin K2.
-However, we primarily consume a lot of vitamin K1 through our Western diet because it is found in various types of (primarily) green vegetables.
-The highest vitamin K1 content is found in:
+Vitamin K can be divided into K1 (e.g. phytomenadione) and K2 (menaquinone).
+Vitamin K1 is difficult for our bodies to absorb, unlike vitamin K2.
+Even so, we mainly consume a lot of vitamin K1 through the Western diet, as it is found in various types of (mainly) green vegetables.
+The highest amounts of vitamin K1 are found in:

 - Swiss chard 830 mcg per 100 grams

-It is also present in endive, cabbage, broccoli, and even green tea.
-A small portion of the Vitamin K1 intake can be converted into vitamin K2 in our bodies.
-Approximately 90% of our vitamin K intake is vitamin K1, and only 10% is vitamin K2, so it is important to ensure you also get enough vitamin K2.
+It is also found in endive, cabbage and broccoli, as well as, for example, green tea.
+A small proportion of vitamin K1 intake can be converted by the body into vitamin K2.
+Around 90% of our vitamin K intake is vitamin K1 and only 10% is vitamin K2, so it is important to ensure you also get enough vitamin K2.

 Vitamin K2

-Vitamin K2 is referred to as MK (menaquinone) and can be divided into different variants, namely MK4, MK6, MK7, MK8, and MK9.
-Of the vitamin K2 family, MK7 is the most readily absorbable by our bodies.
-Therefore, the MK7 variant is used for vitamin K2 supplementation in dietary supplements.
-Vitamin K2 is formed by certain bacteria and is mainly found in small quantities in fermented foods such as quark, yoghurt, and cheese.
-It is also present in limited amounts in meat and eggs.
-One of the best-known and richest sources of vitamin K2 is Japanese Natto, which consists of fermented soybeans containing about 1000 mcg of K2 per 100 grams!
-In comparison, cheese contains about 10 mcg of K2 per 100 grams.
-Besides being a rich source, Natto also contains the MK7 variant, which has the highest bioavailability of all vitamin K. Natto is often used as a natural source to extract vitamin K2 for dietary supplements.
+Vitamin K2 is indicated as MK (menaquinone) and can be divided into different variants: MK4, MK6, MK7, MK8 and MK9.
+Within the vitamin K2 family, MK7 is the most readily absorbed by the body.
+That is why the MK7 variant is used in food supplements for vitamin K2 supplementation.
+Vitamin K2 is produced by certain bacteria and is mainly found in small amounts in fermented foods such as quark, yoghurt and cheese.
+It is also present to a limited extent in meat and eggs.
+One of the best-known and richest sources of vitamin K2 is Japanese natto: fermented soya beans containing around 1,000 mcg of K2 per 100 grams!
+By comparison, cheese contains around 10 mcg of K2 per 100 grams.
+As well as being a rich source, natto also contains the MK7 variant, which research1 shows has the highest bioavailability.
+Natto is therefore often used as a natural source from which vitamin K2 is extracted for food supplements.

-An important vitamin that works closely with vitamin K2 is vitamin D3, which contributes to the absorption of calcium and phosphorus from food, thereby supporting the normal strength of bones.
-When taking vitamin D3, it is advisable to supplement with extra vitamin K2 due to the synergy these two vitamins have.
-There are supplements that provide both vitamins in one capsule, such as the Super K2 from Vitaminstore.
+An important vitamin that works closely with vitamin K2 is vitamin D3, which contributes to the absorption of calcium and phosphorus from the diet and therefore also supports normal bone strength.
+When taking vitamin D3, it is recommended to supplement with extra vitamin K2 because of the synergy between these two vitamins.
+There are supplements that provide both vitamins in one capsule, such as Vitaminstore’s Super K2.

 Author: Noëlle van Seggelen